BabsLabs/backend-curriculum-site/module3/misc/portfolio_requirements.md

   * How are you able to learn new technologies and grow new skills on your own?
   * What areas of your technical practice feel most engaging?
 When do you do your best work?
   * How does your technical work here link to the ways your want to learn and grow in your job/career?
+  * How has feedback conversations with peers helped prepare you for your job/career?
   * What practical lessons are you taking away from Gear Up sessions that you will use on the job?